SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: Introduction

 Another potential application of observations of ionized gas is the identification of faint nearby galaxies.
 Recent years a group of red galaxies called ultra-diffuse galaxies (hereafter UDGs) has been identified and studied (\citealp{2015ApJ...798L..45V}).
 In contrast to their large sizes ($\rm R_e = 1.5\sim 4.6~kpc$), their surface brightness is very low ($\rm \mu (g,0) = 24\sim 26~mag~arcsec^{-2}$).
 This population of galaxies provide a potential explanation for the so-called `missing satellites problem' (\citealp{1999ApJ...522...82K,1999ApJ...524L..19M}).
 Recent observations showed that these galaxies have old stellar populations and are rather gas-poor \citep{2018ApJ...859...37G, 2020ApJ...894...32G}.
 They could have lost their gas supply at early times, giving rise to their low stellar mass to dark matter mass ratio \citep{2015ApJ...798L..45V}.
 If the same mechanism that produces the UDGs still works in the nearby universe, one might be able to probe the `blue' UDGs, or the progenitors of the UDGs that still have ionized gas emission.
 This will help to test the formation theories of UDGs and shed light on the formation rate of this population.

-One interesting outcome from a recent study using the integral field unit (IFU) data from the Mapping Nearby Galaxies at Apache Point Observatory survey (MaNGA; \citealp{Bundy-15, Yan-16b}) is the discovery of a mysterious \ha\ blob, which is a large ionized gaseous blob away from the galaxy center, featured by its \ha\ emission line. \cite{Lin-17} found this \ha\ blob in the galaxy system MaNGA 1-24145 (z=0.0332, RA=258.84693, DEC=57.43288), which is likely a dry merger system with very extended stellar halos.
+One interesting outcome from a recent study using the integral field unit (IFU) data from the Mapping Nearby Galaxies at Apache Point Observatory survey (MaNGA; \citealp{Bundy-15, Yan-16b}) is the discovery of a mysterious \ha\ blob, which is a large ionized gaseous blob away from the galaxy center, featured by its \ha\ emission. \cite{Lin-17} found this \ha\ blob in the galaxy system MaNGA 1-24145 (z=0.0332, RA=258.84693, DEC=57.43288), which is likely a dry merger system with very extended stellar halos.
 Despite its large surface area indicated by the \ha\ emission line, it shows no sign of optical counterpart.
-To explain the formation of this \ha\ blob, \cite{Lin-17} and \cite{Pan-20} proposed the following scenarios. \begin{enumerate} \item It is a gas cloud stripped out from the galaxy due to ram pressure, as the host system falling towards the center of the host cluster of galaxies. \item It is a tidal remnant produced by the merger of two galaxies in this system. \item It is an UDG, disturbed by the dry-merger system. \item It is a transient gas blob expelled and possibly also illuminated by the AGN inside the central galaxy. \item It is formed by the cooling of the intragroup medium (IGM). \end{enumerate} By analyzing a set of multi-wavelength observations of this system, \cite{Pan-20} concluded that the last scenario is most likely, where the molecular and ionized gas observed is a direct product of the cooling of the X-ray emitting gas at the location of the \ha\ blob.
-The true physical origin of this \ha\ blob, however, still needs more investigations.
-A statistically important sample would be helpful to further understand the physics behind this kind of object.
-By looking for other similar systems hosting \ha\ blobs, it is possible to track different evolution stages of these objects.
-Such a sample would also provide more evidence for/against the potential explanations listed above.
+To explain the formation of this \ha\ blob, \cite{Lin-17} and later \cite{Pan-20} proposed the following scenarios. \begin{enumerate} \item It is a gas cloud stripped out from the galaxy due to ram pressure, as the host system falling towards the center of the host cluster of galaxies. \item It is a tidal remnant produced by the merger of two galaxies in this system. \item It is a UDG, disturbed by the dry-merger system. \item It is a transient gas blob expelled and possibly also illuminated by the AGN inside the central galaxy. \item It is formed by the cooling of the intragroup medium (IGM). \end{enumerate}

+In order to investigate the physical origin of this \ha\ blob, \cite{Lin-17} used multi-wavelength observations and looked for evidence of underlying structures.
+They combined the spectroscopic data of this system from MaNGA with their follow-up observation using CFHT/MegaCam and ruled out the first two scenarios, as no stream-like structure or tail-like structure was found.
+In addition, the morphology of a huge blob seems atypical for a tidal origin.
+However, even with the deep images from CFHT/MegaCam, they could not find any optical counterpart for the \ha\ blob.
+It is thus still possible that the present stellar streams together with the optical counterpart of the blob in the system have surface brightness fall below the detection limit of $\rm \sim 26~mag~arcsec^{-2}$.
+The rest of the scenarios mentioned above cannot be safely ruled out either.